efigence/redmine_update_issue_extended/README.md

 To configure plugin visit Administration -> Plugin.
 Afterwards, click on `Configure` link next to the plugin name.

 There you can enable/disable additional text showing up next to the pencil icon link when editing existing issue.

+# License
+Redmine update issue extended plugin is an Open Source project covered by the GNU General Public License version 2.
+See LICENSE file.